-This tour includes a short hike through the rainforest to the beautiful Canoe Point Waterfall which is only accessible by boat.
+This tour will spend some time looking for humpback whales among beautiful forested islands.
+It includes a short hike through the rainforest to the Canoe Point Waterfall which is only accessible by boat.
 It is best viewed after heavy rainfall, but always fun to see.
 Dramatic basalt formations create this 130-foot waterfall tucked into the rainforest.
 This hike takes less than half an hour, and the rest of the time can be spent looking for wildlife.
 The area near the waterfall has a higher likelihood of seeing killer whales, and especially black bears and sea lions from late July through mid-August.
 Humpback whales can be seen in the area at any time of the year, as well as seals, and a few sea otters.

 This longer tour goes farther away from town, and can cover a lot of water looking for wildlife.
 This amount of time allows for a lot of flexibility and customization.
 We will look for humpback whales, seals, sea lions, sea otters, bears, killer whales, wolves, sea birds and other wildlife.
 This tour allows for the possibility to visit Cape Addington, which juts out into the ocean and is a sea lion haul-out where hundreds of Steller’s Sea Lions reside.
 The dramatic cliffs are also home to tufted and horned puffins, and many other sea birds.
 While access to Cape Addington is weather dependent, this 6.5 -hour excursion can be very exciting even without a visit to the cape.